Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 ```

 ## Chapter 6: Assembler
-A binary instruction as shown is preceding chapters is an agreed-upon package of <ymark>micro-codes</ymark> designed to be decoded and executed
+A <bmark>binary instruction</bmark> as shown is preceding chapters is an agreed-upon package of <ymark>micro-codes</ymark> designed to be decoded and executed
 by some target hardware platform.

 To improve readability and ease of programming, we use a symbolic language called <bmark>assembly language</bmark> to represent these binary instructions.